Kerbas-ad-astra/HGR-Community-Fixes/README.md

 	* Fixed transform references for solar panel/antenna.
 	* Updated Edamame service module to ModuleEnginesFX.
 	* Moved parts to new categories (Engine, FuelTank, Coupling, Thermal, Payload, Electrical)
-* 02017 06 XX (1.6.0): Glasnost
+* 02017 06 17 (1.5.2): 20% Draggier
-	* Many thanks to Orionkermin for relaxing the license of the parts!
-	* HGR and HGR_Redux parts now fully integrated.
-Thanks linuxgurugamer for automatically applying the patches!
+	* Integrated HGR_Redux and HGRCommunityFixes parts and patches into the HGR folder.
+Many thanks to Orionkermin for relaxing the license of the parts, and to linuxgurugamer for integrating the patches!
-	* Re-worked fairing part to incorporate recent features (e.g. the auto trusses).
-	* G4-LK supply module now has a more proper texture.
-(Based on the Onions.)
-* 02017 0X XX (1.7.0):
-	* Parts now support KSP's internationalization/localization system.
+	* Increased the drag of the Spud pod to give it a subsonic terminal velocity.

 ##Roadmap